sonatype-nexus-community/nancy/README.md

 # Nancy

-`nancy` is a tool to check for vulnerabilities in your Golang dependencies, powered by [Sonatype OSS Index](https://ossindex.sonatype.org/), and as well, works with Nexus IQ Server, allowing you a smooth experience as a Golang developer, using the best tools in the market!
+`nancy` is a tool to check for vulnerabilities in your Golang dependencies, powered by [Sonatype's OSS Index](https://ossindex.sonatype.org/), and as well, works with Nexus IQ Server, allowing you a smooth experience as a Golang developer, using the best tools in the market!

 ### Usage